jaygajera940/Easy-Reconnaissance/README.md

 # Easy-Reconnaissance
-Easy and Simple Way of Doing Web App Reconnaissance
+Easy and Simple Way of Doing Web App Reconnaissance Using Bash With prebuild tools